GDP in Austria

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-In March, industrial production in Austria contracted 0.4% over the previous month in seasonally adjusted terms, contrasting February’s 2.3% expansion.
+In July, industrial production increased 0.7% over the previous month in seasonally adjusted terms, up from June’s 0.3% expansion.